smithk1106/scriptpro/README.md

 # ScriptPro

 A simple script language that can help you to do mouse and keyborad actions automaticly.
-You can use it to do some repeated works auto play some games.
+You can use it to do some duplicate works or play some games automatically.

 ## Features